maikg/MaSQLine/README.md

 ```

 The placeholder values are set accordingly, and can be extracted from the query through the `getParamValues()` method.
 Types can be fetched using `getParamTypes()`.
-Both of these methods return arrays with their values at the same position
+Both of these methods return arrays with their values in the same order
-as their corresponding placeholder in the query.
+as their corresponding placeholders in the query.

 You can also execute query objects directly instead of converting them to an SQL statement.